galiarmero/solutions/leetcode/355-design-twitter/README.md

 - `ArrayList` - calling `add(x)` would add an item at the back of the list in _O(1)_.
 So to get the most recent tweets, we have to start from the back of the list.
 - `ArrayDeque` - calling `push(x)` would add an item at the front of the list in _O(1)_.
 So to get the most recent tweets, start from the front of the list.
 This is an implementation of the `Deque` interface.
 - A custom linked list.
 Each `Tweet` object has a `next` attribute, containing the reference to the next tweet.
 Each user then has an access to the head of the list, the `latestTweet`.
   > This is the most ideal especially if the news feed size is large.
 But for this discussion, let's skip this.
 It introduces needless complexity and doesn't make a difference in performance when the news feed size is 10.
+If you want to see a sample solution, check [TwitterLinkedTweets.java](./TwitterLinkedTweets.java).

 For readability purposes, I'll use `ArrayDeque` in this example since it's more straightforward to grab the most recent tweets.